Pro-Anas04/Pro-Anas04/README.md

 # Hi there, I'm Anas Yusoh 👋

-### Web Developer | Tech Enthusiast | Problem Solver

-I'm currently pursuing a Bachelor's degree in Computer Science at **Songkhla Rajabhat University**.
-I have a strong interest in **Web Development** and **Business Analysis**, and I'm eager to gain hands-on experience to prepare for a successful career in the tech industry.

----

 ## 🚀 About Me
-- 🎓 Bachelor of Computer Science (GPA: 3.04)
 - 📚 Passionate about Web Development, API integration, and UI/UX design
 - 🔥 Constantly learning and expanding my skills through personal projects
 - 🤝 Open to collaboration on exciting projects and innovative ideas